 For many years, it was assumed these were generic pictures of players with generic scenes.
 However, while the players are not named on the postcards, we can identify them through original pictures of the same scenes.

 This Net54 thread does just that.
 The players are listed below as identified on that site and the set includes Hall of Famers Frank Chance and Jimmy Collins.

 Two of the postcards still have unidentified players.
 One, as mentioned in that Net54 link, was cited as possibly being former player Ed Gagnier.
-However, that would seem unlikely as postcards from this series have been found postmarked as early as 1905 and Gagnier did not play in the majors until 1914.
+However, that would seem unlikely as postcards from this series have been found postmarked as early as 1905 and Gagnier did not play in the majors (Federal League) until 1914.

 PC792 Gold Embossed Postcards Checklist